 Now don’t get me wrong, I could go through and set up some character styles before doing any editing but that’s still more work and something that can get messed up quite easily in my experience.
 This is probably why I don’t use this feature in Photoshop but only in Sketch.

-Photoshop is a cross platform application.
+Photoshop is a cross-platform application.
 It works on both PC and Mac.
 This is huge when you need to hand off any designs or assets to developers who may be working on a different platform.
-These days a web designer is responsible for delivering assets ( doing all the slicing and dicing) but before this was the developers job.
+These days a web designer is responsible for delivering assets ( doing all the slicing and dicing) but before this was the developer's job.
 Some still do things the older way and that’s not a bad thing.
 But chances are your developer will request

 .psd files and not

 I’m way more comfortable in Photoshop than Sketch at this point in time.
 It may be a pain in the ass to use but I know it.
 When it comes to, image editing, you can be sure I’ll open Photoshop first.
-New updates are coming quite often to the application which are geared toward designers like myself who deal with user interface design and scalability of designs.
+New updates are coming quite often to the application which is geared toward designers like myself who deal with user interface design and scalability of designs.
 I’m happy with what progress I have seen so far and will likely cease to use the application.
 I have used this application for years and consider myself proficient in the software.
 It has helped me win new projects and praise from both my peers and my clients.
 Photoshop I love you.

 Why I Use Sketch

 Sketch has made a huge impact on the design community.
-Currently at version 3.3, Sketch gives designers of all types a breath of fresh air when it comes to creating designs for their applications, websites, and more.
+Currently, at version 3.3, Sketch gives designers of all types a breath of fresh air when it comes to creating designs for their applications, websites, and more.

 If you design icons or elements for iOS or Android applications you will love the experience in Sketch.
 Tools are simplified and everything you need is easily accessible from the control panel.
-You might be asking why I don’t just use Illustrator since it too is vector?
-For me it’s a matter of the interface if Illustrator.
+You might be asking why I don't just use Illustrator since it too is a vector?
+For me, it's a matter of the interface if Illustrator.
 There are so many panels and options that it gets overwhelming at times when trying to work at a decent pace.
 In Sketch everything has a home and there are no floating windows or panels to clutter up your view.

-Each art board is exportable and you can even have different pages of art boards which are a really cool feature.
+Each artboard is exportable and you can even have different pages of artboards which are a really cool feature.
 This makes the painstaking process of organization that much easier.
 Photoshop needs something like this!

 Exporting is probably the best bang for your buck with Sketch.
 It easily makes it a winner over Photoshop in this department.
 Since everything is vector-based inside Sketch you can export specific assets at different resolutions in a single click.
 In Photoshop, this just isn’t possible unless you design at the highest resolution you need first and then scale down for each additional resolution you need.
-That’s so much extra work and why many designers have since switch to Sketch for all their work.
+That’s so much extra work and why many designers have since switched to Sketch for all their work.
 This very thing is why I typically use Sketch for any UI work that may be on anything from a mobile device to a website.

 I can’t talk about Sketch and not mention Symbols.
 Symbols are a unique feature in the app that allows you to have predefined graphics or elements for reuse within your projects.
 Updating one symbol will cause any of the symbol to update.
 This is is very similar to Photoshop Smart Objects which are amazing and help save ample amounts of time when designing for the web or an app.
 Elements such as buttons tend to be reused in web design.
 This helps the user recognize what action can be performed across an entire website or application.
 Using symbols in sketch allows you to keep your designs consistent all while saving a ton of time not having to duplicate layer after layer and re-adjust the layer order.